SMLC-NYSBC/TARDIS/README.md

   -rt, --rotate BOOLEAN           If True, during CNN prediction image is
                                   rotate 4x by 90 degrees.This will increase
                                   prediction time 4x.
-However may lead to more cleaneroutput.
+However, may lead to more cleaner output.
                                   [default: True]

-  -ct, --cnn_threshold FLOAT      Threshold used for CNN prediction..
+  -ct, --cnn_threshold FLOAT      Threshold used for CNN prediction.
                                   [default: 0.5]

   -dt, --dist_threshold FLOAT     Threshold used for instance prediction.